 Lens filter, I think is the most popular gear for landscape photography.
 But rarely used for any other kind of photography.
 Model photography doesn’t use it, street photography doesn’t use it.
 The reason I can think of is that filter manufacture only advertises their product only for one photography genre, landscape photography.
 But that doesn’t mean it can only be used for that.
 Today I want to talk about a particular filter used for a particular photography genre.
 This is a super stopper ND filter for black and white fine art photography.

-I previously wrote about the only 3 filter that matter.
-All of them has a common function, to reduce the amount of light coming into the camera.
+I previously wrote about the only 3 filters that matter.
+All of them have a common function, to reduce the amount of light coming into the camera.
 One of those filters is a solid neutral density filter.
 In this post, we will talk about a particular kind of solid neutral density filter that can only be used for one reason, to create super long exposure.
 A 15 stop neutral density filter, or also known as a super stopper.
-A super stopper is not the most popular ND filter because it reduces to much light and not that easy to be used.
+A super stopper is not the most popular ND filter because it reduces too much light and is not that easy to be used.
 So it can be used for everyday landscape photography.
 But one particular effect this filter can do is perfect for my kind of photography, black and white architecture fine art photography.

 (Oh, this probably gonna end up like a camera gear review, but that is not the purpose of this post)